How Many Calories Are in a Piece of Paper?

 Papers and Calories

-When it comes to paper, most people’s first thought isn’t about its nutritional value.
+Most people’s first thought isn’t about paper’s nutritional value.
 However, many types of paper do contain varying amounts of calories.
 Here is a list of several different types of paper, along with their calorie count and an explanation of why they contain calories:

 Toilet Paper – 15 calories per 32 rolls

-While it may sound strange, toilet paper does contain a small number of calories.
-This is because toilet paper is often made from wood pulp, which contains a small amount of energy.
-However, the amount of energy in a roll of toilet paper is so small that it’s unlikely to provide any significant nutritional value.
+While it may sound strange, toilet paper contains a few calories.
+This is because toilet paper is often made from wood pulp, which includes a small amount of energy.
+However, the power in a toilet paper roll is so small that it’s unlikely to provide any significant nutritional value.

 Newspaper – 100 calories per 10 pages

 Newspaper is made from a mixture of wood pulp and ink.
-While the ink itself doesn’t contain any calories, the wood pulp does.
-As with toilet paper, the amount of energy in a few pages of newspaper is minimal, but it’s interesting to note that it’s there.
+While the ink contains no calories, the wood pulp does.
+As with toilet paper, the amount of energy in a few newspaper pages is minimal, but it’s interesting to note that it’s there.

 Notebook Paper – 5 calories per sheet

-Notebook paper is typically made from a blend of wood pulp and cotton, which makes it stronger than other types of paper.
-Cotton contains more energy than wood pulp, which is why notebook paper contains more calories than toilet paper or newspaper.
+Notebook paper is typically made from wood pulp and cotton, making it more robust than other paper types.
+Cotton contains more energy than wood pulp, so notebook paper contains more calories than toilet paper or newspaper.

 Cardboard – 150 calories per square foot

-Cardboard is typically made from several layers of paper that are pressed together to form a strong, durable material.
-Because cardboard is made from more paper than other types of paper products, it contains more calories.
+Cardboard is typically made from several layers of paper pressed together to form a strong, durable material.
+Because it is made from more paper than other types of paper products, it contains more calories.

 Tissue Paper – 2 calories per sheet

-Tissue paper is typically made from a blend of wood pulp and recycled paper.
-Because tissue paper is thin and lightweight, it contains fewer calories than other types of paper.
+Tissue paper is typically made from wood pulp and recycled paper because thin and lightweight tissue paper contains fewer calories than other paper types.

 Printer Paper – 10 calories per sheet

-Like notebook paper, printer paper is made from a blend of wood pulp and cotton.
+Like notebook paper, printer paper is made from wood pulp and cotton.
 However, printer paper is typically thicker and heavier than notebook paper, which is why it contains more calories.

 Wax Paper – 50 calories per sheet